 Thank you for taking the time to consider this role.
 We currently have a Teacher of Religious Education position available.
-The role being advertised is for a full-time permanent position.
-The successful candidate will need to be able to teach RE at KS3 and KS4.
-The ability to teach beyond your first subject specialism in humanities will be beneficial.
+The role has become available due to retirement at Easter 2021.
+The role being advertised is for $19^{th}$ April $2021-31^{st}$ August 2021, 0.6FTE Fixed Term.
+The successful candidate must have experience of teaching KS3 RE.
+Depending on curriculum and staffing needs it may be possible for the role to become permanent and increase in hours from September 2021.
 The role will appeal to enthusiastic and creative teachers of Religious Education who have a great passion for the subject and recognise its importance in the curriculum.
 The role will be suitable for NQT's and more experienced teachers.
 I trust that the accompanying information will encourage you to make an informed choice about applying to work at St Peter's.